Table of Contents

-The Alesis Melody 61 MKII is a nice look at another keyboard I would recommend more towards beginners.
+The Alesis Harmony 61 MKII is a nice look at another keyboard I would recommend more towards beginners.
 It’s not going to blow you away with what it can do, but it’s got some nice features for beginners.

 If you would like to check out my favorite Alesis keyboards, you can do so here.

 If you have any musical knowledge, you may not like the sounds of this keyboard.
 It sounds rather cheap and the speakers aren’t very good either.
 I personally understand that it’s meant for beginners and to me that just automatically says that the sounds are going to be cheap.

 If you are looking for a back-up keyboard and aren’t a beginner, I wouldn’t recommend this.
 I don’t personally believe you will be happy with it unless you are a beginner.